castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 We get the SQL:

     SELECT me.id, me.realname, me.username, me.password, me.email
-    FROM users
+    FROM users me
     ORDER BY me.username DESC

+The results from our loop over the results are now sorted by username, no need to sort further in Perl or your templating system.

-Now that we have rows in a known order, we can reduce the set of results to a top ten, or to a page worth of results, so that we only fetch data we'll actually use.
+Now that we have rows in a known order, we can also reduce the set of results to a top ten, or to a page worth of results, so that we only fetch data we'll actually use.
 There are unfortunately many different implementations of ways to reduce the number of rows returned by an